The Aeolian Islands

 The Aeolian islands really are special, but perhaps the aspect that stands out most and makes them truly unique is the presence of two active volcanos: Vulcano and Stromboli, from which two of the islands take their names.

-It is this volcanic presence that greatly characterises the beauty of these islands, indeed, the lava, ash and dust emitted during the various eruptions have contributed to preserving, in great detail, important historical findings going back to pre-historic times and makes this Aeolian territory a true and proper outdoor archaeological park where it is possible to savour the history of the various people who have dominated and are ingrained in this Tyrrhenian paradise.
+It is this volcanic presence that greatly characterises the beauty of these islands, indeed, the lava, ash and dust emitted during the various eruptions have contributed to preserving, in great detail, important historical findings going back to pre-historic times and make this Aeolian territory a true and proper outdoor archaeological park where it is possible to savour the history of the various people who have dominated and are ingrained in this Tyrrhenian paradise.

-Useful Information and Places to Visit:
+Useful Information and Places to Visit

-A place of such a beautiful nature cannot help but contain idyllic locations and the area of the Aeolian islands represents a true and proper natural paradise characterised by a range of geographic and natural environments.
+A place of such beautiful nature cannot help but contain idyllic locations and the area of the Aeolian islands represents a true and proper natural paradise characterised by a range of geographic and natural environments.
 Beaches, mountainous hills, lakes, springs, volcanic paths, coves, cliffs, marine meadows: the seven islands of the Aeolian archipelago truly display a variety of places and landscapes unique in nature.
 Describing all the things that you can do and see is practically impossible, however, it is possible to provide some general guidelines.

 The biggest island is Lipari while the smallest is Panarea.
 Lipari is also more populated with its characteristic historical centre and has one of the most important archaeological museums in Italy.
 In addition, Lipari is noted for its white beaches, due to its sea beds composed of pumice stone deposits.